UCL Injury Overview “Tommy John Surgery”

 The ulnar collateral ligament (UCL) of the elbow is a structure that is critical for elbow stability.
-The UCL is a triangular, thick section of tissue that maintains a healthy and normal valgus relationship between the arm bone (humerus) and the ulna (one of the bones found in the forearm).
-An ulnar collateral ligament injury can range from a mild stretch, to a full tear.
-An elbow ligament injury is usually the result of a sports injury that involves repetitive overuse associated with pitching or throwing.
-In most cases, it is the direct result of a hard, forceful throw as commonly seen among baseball pitchers.
-While a UCL injury can occur in isolation, it can also occur concurrently with an elbow dislocation.
+The UCL is a triangular, thick section of tissue that maintains a healthy and normal relationship between the upper arm bone (humerus) and the ulna (forearm bone on the pinky side).
+An ulnar collateral ligament injury can range from a mild stretch to a full tear.
+An ulnar collateral ligament tear is usually the result of a sports injury that involves repetitive overuse and forceful motion, such as that seen in pitchers and throwers..
+Microtrauma develops as a result of repetitive force placed on the ligament during the throwing motion.
+While a UCL injury can occur in isolation, it can also occur with elbow dislocation.

-Patients who sustain an ulnar collateral ligament (UCL) injury will experience elbow pain, numbness, and swelling.
+Patients who sustain an ulnar collateral ligament (UCL) tear will experience elbow pain, numbness, and swelling.
 Elbow instability will also occur.
 Some patients suffering from an elbow ligament injury may have trouble gripping items with their hands.
-Athletes will experience a loss of control with throwing and thus will not be able to complete a throw at full speed or strength.
+Athletes will experience a loss of control with throwing and will not be able to complete a throw at full speed or strength.
 When an UCL injury occurs, a pop or pulling sound can be heard.
-All of these symptoms will range depending upon the severity of the injury.
+These symptoms may or may not be present, depending upon the severity of the injury.

 A mild ulnar collateral ligament injury will often resolve on its own with conservative treatment.
 This includes rest, ice, non-steroidal anti-inflammatory medications, and sometimes, therapy.
-Dr. Millett will most likely place the arm in a cast or splint for a period of time in order to allow the ligament to heal properly and stay protected.
+Dr. Millett may place the arm in a cast or splint in order to allow the ligament to heal properly and stay protected.
 Additionally, physical therapy may be utilized to strengthen surrounding muscles and improve throwing mechanics.

-Following ulnar collateral ligament surgery, patients are required to wear a cast for approximately 6 weeks after which moderate exercises and movements of the arm can occur.
+Following ulnar collateral ligament surgery, patients are required to wear a brace for approximately 6 weeks, after which moderate exercises and movements of the arm can occur.
 Physical therapy will be a progressive process that will initially focus on range of motion, and later, strengthening exercises.
-Most patients are able to return to their sporting activities in roughly 3-4 months following surgery.
+Most patients are able to return to their sporting activities in roughly 4-6 months following surgery.
 Throwing at a competitive level may take a full year for maximal recovery.